German Shepherd Now

 Genetics play a large role, but several factors are within your control.
 Buying from a breeder who screens for hip and elbow dysplasia (OFA-certified parents) may reduce orthopedic risk.
 Preventive gastropexy can lower the risk of fatal bloat.
 Maintaining lean body weight reduces joint stress.
 Regular veterinary care can catch conditions like EPI early.
 None of these eliminate risk entirely, but they can meaningfully reduce both the likelihood and the cost of major health events.

 Yes.
 Responsible breeders screen breeding stock for hip dysplasia (OFA or PennHIP), elbow dysplasia (OFA), and degenerative myelopathy (DNA test).
 Ask to see results.
 They should be verifiable through the OFA database.
 A breeder who does not health test is a meaningful risk factor for the conditions covered in this guide.
 Health-tested lines do not guarantee a problem-free dog, but they improve the odds.
+Our breeder guide covers what to ask for.

 Sources